Building International Trust Through Active-State Transparency

 Human Consent Protocol

-Standardised specification for expressing, transmitting, and verifying consent across systems and jurisdictions with cryptographic integrity
+Standardised specification for expressing, transmitting, and verifying consent based data controls across systems and jurisdictions with cryptographic integrity

 2